-As a citizen in his kingdom, all your love and allegiance now belongs to Him.
-You are glad to be under his rule and authority and everywhere you go, God's kingdom goes with you because of God the Holy Spirit indwelling you.
+As a citizen in his kingdom all your love and allegiance now belongs to Him.
+You are glad to be under his rule and authority and everywhere you go God's kingdom goes with you because of God the Holy Spirit indwelling you.
 For in a kingdom wherever the king is there is also his kingdom.
-It resides in a person not a place.
+The Kingdom of God government resides in a person not a place.
 Like it or not, wherever you go there will be God's kingdom.
 We become the representative of God's authority and power which is why our second priority is righteousness.

 10. We have an awesome responsibility as ambassadors to represent our king to others and to do it well.
 Why?

 When we "talk the talk" but don't "walk the talk" we give nonbelievers a good excuse not to want anything to do with God.
 When we don't seek for righteousness we easily get caught up in "good causes" and promoting an agenda.
 This is what happened in Christ's own time with the religious leaders and Pharisees.
 What does Jesus warn?

 When we hunger and thirst for righteousness (right-standing before God and men) what does Jesus promise?

 11. It's the Holy Spirit indwelling us that gives us our ability to communicate with the heavenly government.
 And this is the only way we can fulfill the purpose and will of the king.
 It's Jesus who opens the way for us (by his death and resurrection) to have an audience with God.

 Then, it's the Holy Spirit's power within me that becomes my means of speaking with and hearing the Father.

 12. Here is how our communication with God as his ambassadors works:

 A. God wants something done.
 He can't do it apart from us because he has given dominion over the earth to men and women and He will not trample over the authority we have been given.